Korea Cup (domestic)

-The Korea Cup (코리아컵), formerly the Korean FA Cup, is a national football cup knockout competition of South Korea, held annually by the Korea Football Association (KFA).
-Before the competition was established in 1996, two similar tournaments named All Joseon Football Tournament (1921–1940) and Korean National Football Championship (1946–2000) were played.
+The Korea Cup, formerly the Korean FA Cup, is a national football cup knockout competition of South Korea, held annually by the Korea Football Association (KFA).
+Before the competition was established in 1996, three similar tournaments named All Joseon Football Championship (1935–1940), Korean National Football Championship (1946–2000) and Korean President's Cup (1952–2009) were played.
 It was renamed Korea Cup in 2024, with the winners qualifying for the AFC Champions League Elite (if they finish top four in the K League 1) or the AFC Champions League Two (if they finish outside the top four in the K League 1).

 History

-The All Joseon Football Tournament was founded by the Joseon Sports Council in 1921, during Japanese rule in Korea.
-Youth, student and adult football clubs from various provinces participated.
-After 1934, it became a part of the Korean National Sports Festival, which was the championship for various sports games and matched Koreans against other sports championships operated by Japanese who lived in Korea.
-The Joseon Sports Council was disbanded in 1937, due to the Japanese government's oppression, and the Joseon Football Association (currently KFA) succeeded it after 1938, but was cancelled after 1940 for the same reason during World War II.
+The All Joseon Football Championship was founded by the Joseon Football Association (currently KFA) in 1935, during Japanese rule in Korea.
+It was abolished in 1940 by the Japanese government which entered World War II.

 After the liberation of Korea, the KFA founded the National Football Championship and the President's Cup, entered by many semi-professional clubs and amateur clubs from all over South Korea.
 They opened in spring and late autumn each.
+The two competitions declined after the founding of the K League, because professional clubs did not take part in it.
+There were several attempts to get professional clubs to join the tournament, and it became so successful that in the 1988 and 1989 seasons many top clubs joined the National Championship, temporarily renamed the "FA Cup".
+However, it soon reverted to semi-professional status in 1990 due to a conflict between the KFA and professional clubs at the time.
+The professional clubs did not enter the championship after claiming the KFA had neglected to invigorate the K League.

-The National Football Championship declined after the founding of the K League, because professional clubs and famous players didn't take part in it.
-There were several efforts to make professional clubs join the tournament, and it became so successful that many top-rank clubs joined the championship, renamed "FA Cup", during 1988 and 1989 season.
-However, it soon returned to a semi-professional tournament in 1990, because of discord between the KFA and professional clubs.
-The current FA Cup separated from the National Championship in 1996, and two competitions merged again since 2001.
-The President's Cup was also abolished in 2010.
+The KFA made the Korean FA Cup separately for every club in 1996.
+It was renamed the Korea Cup in 2024 to be distinguished from English FA Cup.

 Format

 1996–2005

 The Korean FA Cup took place after the end of the regular K League season, and was usually completed over a short period.
 Games were played in a single-elimination format, with extra time and penalties if required.
-K League sides were seeded in the 1st round of the tournament proper, but all matches were played at neutral venues, such as Gimcheon and Namhae.
+K League sides were seeded in the first round of the tournament proper, but all matches were played at neutral venues, such as Gimcheon and Namhae.